offsh/offsh/README.md

 After adding that block to your ossec.conf file, if you agent is correctly connected to a Wazuh manager it woud start sending information about exeuted commands to your server and it will index it to a Elasticsearch index.

 Finally, you would need to add the rules and decoders from https://github.com/offsh/offshell/tree/main/ruleset to `/var/ossec/etc/rules` and `/var/ossec/etc/decoders/`

+## Build

+You can modify this proyect and build your own appimages using the tools included in the build_appimage directory.

+For example, to include more python depedencies in the appimage you only need to modify the `pre-requirements.txt` file.

+You could also modify the xonsh/xxh configuration file to add functionalities, plugins, aliases, etc..

 <!-- ROADMAP -->